supatt-lab/SingCellaR-myelofibrosis/README.md

 The data can be downloaded from this URL : http://sara.molbiol.ox.ac.uk/public/supatt/shared_data/projects.tar.gz <p>

-Please extract the data and move the folder "Psaila_et_al_MolCell_2020" into the main package folder!.
+Please extract the data and move the folder "projects" into the main package folder!.

 # How to run the App.
 In R, set up your current working directory to the main package folder and then :